-Join Jennifer Bennett, CVA, VolunteerMatch’s Director of Education & Training, for an exciting new pilot program!
+Join Jennifer Bennett, CVA, VolunteerMatch’s Director of Education & Training, for an exciting new program!
 The Learning Pathways include four educational mini-series that delve into essential tenets of volunteer management.
 They are designed to foster discussion, spark ideas, and provide attendees with an action plan for evaluating and innovating volunteer strategies.

 Note: The parts of each Pathway should be taken in order as the sessions build upon each other.
 Recordings will be available as the series progresses.